Monday, February 13, 2012

 1993: The Cult had the #1 album in the U.K. with Pure Cult.

-1993: "The Bodyguard" Soundtrack logged a 10th week at #1 on the album chart.
+1993: "The Bodyguard" Soundtrack logged a 10th week at #1 on the U.S. Album chart.

 1993: Whitney Houston continued to set the bar high on the R&B chart with an 11th week at #1 for "I Will Always Love You".

-1993: Whitney Houston dominated again with a 12th week at #1 with "I Will Always Love You", one short of the all-time record at the time held by Boyz II Men with "End of the Road".
+1993: Whitney Houston dominated again with a 12th week at #1 with "I Will Always Love You", one short of the all-time record at the time held by Boyz II Men with "End Of The Road".

-1999: Monica moved to #1 with "Angel of Mine".
+1999: Monica moved to #1 with "Angel Of Mine".

-2002: Jennifer Lopez grabbed the #1 spot on the album chart with Jo To The L-o!
+2002: Jennifer Lopez grabbed the #1 spot on the Album chart with Jo To The L-o!
 The Remixes.

 2004: In today's edition of Dangerous Inmates Run Rap Music, Loon (as in Loony Tunes), an associate of P. Diddy, was arrested with two other men in the stabbing of a security guard outsight a nightclub in Los Angeles.